CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/gpuClustering-countModules.md

 ??? note "Example contents of `moduleStart` (after sorting, starting from element 1)"

-	The first element still represents the total number of modules.
+	In this example, the first element still represents the total number of modules.
 The rest are sorted indices to where the data of each module starts.

 	`0` does not seem to be included in this array, as it is always implied